The Apostle Paul: A Life of Suffering and Gratitude

 You cannot always be speaking his praise, but you can always be living his praise.— Charles H. Spurgeon, Treasury of David

 Paul Spoke and Lived Praise and Gratitude

 In his former life, Paul was a well-to-do, highly respected, high-ranking Pharisee who vehemently hated and persecuted Christians.
 Then one day on the road to Damascus with permission in his hands to throw saints into jail, God knocked him off his high horse, blinded him, and revealed Himself to Paul.
-All that pride gone in one moment, one God shot.
+All that pride went in one moment, one God shot.
 And then the real suffering began.
-Here is what Paul says in Philippians about his life:
+Here is what Paul said in Philippians about his life:

 "Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
-For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ..."
+For his sake, I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ..."
 Phil.
 3:8.

 The Sufferings of Paul the Apostle

 I can't think of anyone in the entire Bible apart from Christ who lived a life of gratitude more than Paul the Apostle.
-This is very significant considering the terrible trials and sufferings he went through.
+This is significant considering the terrible trials and sufferings he went through.
 Here is a list that still falls short of all he suffered.
 It comes from 2 Corinthians 11:23-33:

 - in labors more abundant

 - in prisons more frequently